 To manually level the bed, follow these easy steps:

 - You will now move the nozzle close to the build plate.
 You can do this manually or use the software controls and set your printer to “auto home”.
+This parte depends on your printer model.

 - You will now adjust all four corners of the bed as well as the center using an index card cut out from a standard A4 piece of paper.
 Begin in one corner and slide the index card between the nozzle and the bed.
 Turn the screw closest to the nozzle to close the gap until you feel a slight resistance.
 Repeat this process with the remaining three corners and the middle.
 Once complete, double-check all the spots again to make sure the resistance is still the same.
 If not, repeat the process until the bed is level.